 The Nelson Marlborough West Coast Region is a diverse, geographically spread area, or both rural and urban communities, located at the top of the South Island.
-It is comprised of seven education catchments.
+It is comprised of 7 education catchments.

 Nelson, Marlborough, and Tasman have become even more diverse communities over the last few years and our communities want a network that reflects their culture and identity and given more choice of provision where possible.